 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-I’ve rounded up my favorite summer party hacks perfect for families on a budget.
-Just in time for warm weather!
+Just in time for warm weather, I’ve rounded up my favorite summer party hacks perfect for families on a budget.
 These are easy, cheap, and are sure to wow your guests.

 Check out these ways to save money on your next summer party: